 Best suited for:

-LearnUpon is good for large businesses looking to deliver training to employees, customers, or partners.
-It covers all of the main requirements for employee training and is ideal for short- or long-term projects.
-As there are limitations in the user roles, it may not be the best bet for businesses with complex organizational structures or a lot of overlap with roles.
-It is also not a viable option for businesses with a limited budget.
+LearnUpon is well-suited for large businesses aiming to provide training for employees, customers, or partners.
+It fulfills all the essential requirements for employee training and accommodates both short- and long-term projects.
+However, limitations in user roles may pose challenges for businesses with complex organizational structures or significant role overlaps.
+Additionally, LearnUpon may not be suitable for businesses operating on a limited budget.

 Key features: